diskuv/dk/docs/SPECIFICATION.md

 The following values must be present:

-- the "v" values file for any values.json with a form or asset having a library identical to the distribution library `id`
+- the "v" values file for any values.json with a form or bundle having a library identical to the distribution library `id`
-- the "w" parsed values ast for any values.json with a form or asset having a library identical to the distribution library `id`
+- the "w" parsed values ast for any values.json with a form or bundle having a library identical to the distribution library `id`
 - the "o" object file for any object having a library identical to the distribution library `id`

 The following values will be ignored if present: